eth-brownie/brownie/CONTRIBUTING.md

 # Development

 To start development for Brownie you should begin by cloning the repo.
+We highly recommend using [`venv`](https://docs.python.org/3/library/venv.html) and installing into a fresh virtual environment.

 ```bash
 git clone https://github.com/iamdefinitelyahuman/brownie.git